 This shell company was also created in 1999 to hold the cash and investments of the Stiftung, shares of Hotspur Global, and other investments.
 According to Nevada records, Hotspur Investment Holdings, Inc. interests in the Las Vegas casino and resort were transferred to Hilfreich Stiftung in 2011.

-Incorporated in 1999, its sole assets (as of 2003) were the common share of Hotspur Resorts.
+Incorporated in 1999, its sole assets (as of 2003) were the common shares of Hotspur Resorts.

 As of 2012, this intermediary company owned assets of Hotspur Resorts Nevada, Inc. and Hotspur Resorts Nevada, Ltd.

-This corporation holds the gaming license.
-Seattle-based Thaddas Alston serves as sole director and officer.
+This corporation held the gaming license.
+Seattle-based Thaddas Alston served as sole director and officer.

 This entity was established in 2005 to satisfy financing requirements.
-It holds the casino and hotel facilities and all business licenses.
-Alston is sole director and officer.
+It hold the casino and hotel facilities and all business licenses.
+Alston was named sole director and officer.